pengowray/myna/README.md

 - [ ] Add encoding table in json files
 - [X] Table of 00 to 99
 - [ ] Skeleton stations 0-9 (sand top brow mouth neck liver \[hip]joint \[knee]cap fibula peds
+- [ ] Using with other memory techniques such as method of loci, PAO (person, action, object), link system, etc

 ## Dictionary files